YoannDeb/Estimelec/README.md

-# estimelec
+# Estimelec

+## Description:

-Django project for estimation of device electrical consumption
+Django project for estimation of device electrical consumption.